nbspi/p-assessment-wo-template-valencia/README.md

    2. DFD
 4. Provide a ```README.md``` containing the setup guide.
 5. The application should be published in Github via forked repository and for final version of your prototype will create a ```Pull request``` in Github
-6. You will send the Github link to us thru our email devops@biotechfarms.com on or before **16-02-2025** 12:00 PM
+6. You will send the Github link to us thru our email devops@newbrighton.edu.ph on or before **16-02-2025** 12:00 PM

     ### **Directory structure**